-Commissioner Vice motion made by Hardin, seconded A was by Mayor Burrie, that the Approval Request APPROVED.
-The be motion carried by the following vote:
+A motion was by Commissioner Hardin, Vice made seconded by Burrie, that the Request APPROVED.
+The Mayor Approval be motion carried by the following vote:

-A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF 20.
-19-10 POMPANO BEACH, FLORIDA, APPROVING AN AMENDMENT TO THE NORTHWEST CRA PLAN INCORPORATING THE TERMS OF THE INTERLOCAL AGREEMENT AMONG THE CITY OF POMPANO BEACH.
-THE CRA, BROWARD COUNTY, NORTH BROWARD DISTRICT AND CHILDREN'S SERVICES HOSPITAL COUNCIL OF BROWARD COUNTY, AND PROVIDING FOR EXPIRATION OF THE NORTHWEST CRA ON OR BEFORE DECEMBER 31, 2040: PROVIDING AN EFFECTIVE DATE.
+A RESOLUTION OF THE CITY COMMISSION OF 20.
+19-10 THE CITY OF POMPANO BEACH.
+FLORIDA.
+APPROVING AN AMENDMENT TO THE NORTHWEST CRA PLAN INCORPORATING THE TERMS OF THE INTERLOCAL AGREEMENT AMONG THE CITY OF POMPANO BEACH.
+THE CRA.
+BROWARD COUNTY.
+NORTH BROWARD HOSPITAL DISTRICT AND CHILDREN'S SERVICES COUNCIL OF BROWARD COUNTY.
+AND PROVIDING FOR EXPIRATION OF THE NORTHWEST CRA ON OR BEFORE DECEMBER 31.
+2040: PROVIDING AN EFFECTIVE DATE.
+(Fiscal Impact: N/A)